 Making Life Fun: What am I saying Yes to?

 A few months ago a friend recommended me for a side hustle.
 It’s basically being a mystery shopper for the financial industry.
 I’m working on making life fun and this sounded fun to me so I said “yes”.
 Right away.
 I did not think about it.
 It sounded fun (and I like money!) so I said yes.

-I love that the owner of the company was also a homeschool mom and encourages her workers to bring the kids- to bring the family- to shops.
+I love that the owner of the company is also a homeschool mom and encourages her workers to bring the kids to shops.
 I love that it gets the kids and I (and my husband who often comes with us) out to parts of New England we would have no other reason to go.
 I love that it gets the cost of a little bit of travel covered.
 I love that it is flexible and I can do it completely around my schedule as long as I meet the deadline.
 I love extra $.
 Mostly, I love that it’s a totally new experience for me.

 So I spent my time thinking about what I wanted to do.
 Considering what I should be doing.
 To the point that all my extra time was spent thinking.
 Comparing.
 Analyzing.
 Not doing.
 I wanted to do.

-So when my friend shared this opportunity with me (no, it’s not an MLM though that language certainly makes it sound like it! 🙂 ) I said “yes” immediately.
+So when my friend shared this opportunity with me I said “yes” immediately.
 I said “yes” to doing.
 I knew that I needed to take some sort of action.
 I needed to get some momentum going.

 At 46, I know that getting the momentum going is the important thing- that it doesn’t matter so much what I am doing to create the momentum.

 Sure enough, the activity from this side hustle got my mind working differently.
 My thoughts working differently.
 It set me in motion.
 It got me out of my own fucking head!
 And it is so much fun!

 This experience made me realize how much time I have when I stop thinking so much, so I started saying “yes” to some other things.